IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 7) `CamelFileLastModified` - by providing this header, `CamelMessageTimestamp` will be set additionally.

 Same rules as in File chapter for overriding and providing other headers apply here as well.

+### JMS

+When testing JMS component, there are a few limitations.

+Original JMS `Message` and JMS `Session` are not provided within the exchange.
+That means if there is some logic within the route which is based on these elements, tests for that kind of route could not be created.
+Instead of original JMS Message, we provide our custom implementation `SIPJmsTextMessage` which is there to support Test Kit testing purpose.

+When providing camel JMS specified headers within test case definition, there are 3 following headers which could not be provided with simple String value, hence we skip adding these values and keep default ones (`JMSDestination`, `JMSReplyTo`, `JMSCorrelationIDAsBytes`).

+If the logic of a route leans on JMS component type converters or custom type converter option, tests can not be created.
+Currently, type converters are not supported and only possible values are simple String or JSON.
+But in case of json, type conversion should be done somewhere in the route and outside JMS component.

 ### Mail